 What about the current Hisense 4K TV deals?

-While we wait to see what shows up in Amazon Prime Day's TV deals, we can get a good indication of what we can expect by looking back at what got discounted on Black Friday.
+Deals come and go, but we can get a good indication of what will go on sale by looking back at what was discounted on Black Friday.

 The AE6100, as reviewed above, and A6600 both showed up with considerable savings, and the 50in version of the AE6100 is already available at a knockdown price.

-A hefty discount would mean a Hisense TV makes a lot of sense.
+If you can find a hefty discount, a Hisense TV makes a lot of sense.
 With 4K Hisense TVs pretty cheap already, any considerable discount could have you picking one up for as little as a few hundred quid, and at a pretty decent screen size too.
 Not many TV brands are reaching those prices, that’s for sure.

-All of Hisense TVs are built on the Vidaa smart TV platform, offering Amazon Prime, Netflix and YouTube, and feature two HDMI inputs compatible with 4K/60fps.
+All of Hisense TVs are built on the Vidaa smart TV platform, offering Amazon Prime Video, Netflix and YouTube, and feature two HDMI inputs compatible with 4K/60fps.
 So they're not short on the necessary tech or features, either.